LDDestroier/nceffects/README.md

 `WINDOW *nce_scale_box( WINDOW *win, int width, int height );`

 Returns a new curses window stretched to a given width and height.
 Wrapper of nce_scale_corners().

+### How to use the demo
+Linux only.
+Make sure you have the curses library installed on your machine.
+Then run `make` and then `./demo`.

+Press 1,2,3,4 to select each point on the window, then use ARROW KEYS to move each point.

+Use Q and W to rotate the window.
+This transformation is applied before the 4-point scale.

+Use BACKSPACE to quit.